machinely79/product-supply-forecast/README.md

 ## Data, Model Training and Testing

 #### Training and Validation: The model was trained and validated using data from January 1, 2018 to December 30, 2020.
 A five-fold cross-validation approach was applied.
-The average daily error (returns) per split ranged between 300 and 600 items.
+The mean absolute error (product returns) per split ranged between 300 and 600 items.

 #### Testing: The model was tested on data from January 1, 2021 to December 31, 2021.
 The observed mean absolute error (product returns) was approximately 400 items.